marco262/my_wiki/data/dnd/monster/red-dragon.md

 **Tail Attack.** The dragon makes a tail attack.

 **Wing Attack (Costs 2 Actions).** The dragon beats its wings.
-Each creature within 15 feet of the dragon must succeed on a DC 22 Dexterity saving throw or take 15 (2d6 + 8) bludgeoning damage and be knocked prone.
+Each creature within 15 feet of the dragon must succeed on a DC 22 Dexterity saving throw or take 15 (2d6 + 8) bludgeoning damage and be knocked [[[general:conditions#prone|prone]]].
 The dragon can then fly up to half its flying speed.
 !!!
 [[/include]]